Shackleton (crater): In popular culture

 Shackleton plays prominently in the alternate history television drama series For All Mankind.
 In the program, astronauts in a fictionalized version of the Apollo 15 mission land near Shackleton in 1971 and discover water ice in the crater walls.
 Later, the United States and the Soviet Union establish competing, crewed bases next to the crater to take advantage of the ice for drinking, oxygen and other uses.

 Shackleton was also the site of the first lunar base in Mass Effect.
 It was chosen as a location due to its hypothesised water ice deposits.

+Shackleton was the location for the site of the Chinese National Space Agency moonbase Guang Han Gong-1 in the fictional podcast series Transmissions from Colony One.

+Pusher (musician), in his album published in late September 2023 named "King of the Moon", heavily references a location called "Shackleton Heights", where his album's back-story takes place.

+Shackleton is the point of origin of a mysterious signal in the novel The Shackleton Signal by Joshua T. Calvert.